debuggingfuture/geist/README.md

 - start the demo app
   - `env-cmd pnpm mina:env:inmemory --filter @repo/mina-demo dev`

+## MACI Build Voting System

+- `pnpm i` on the root directory.
+- `pnpm i` on the `maci-wrapper` directory.
+- `pnpm run dev` to run.
+- To generate the proofs, you can refer to MACI's [official documentation](https://maci.pse.dev/docs/quick-start/poll-finalization)

 ### Apps and Packages

 - `docs`: a [Next.js](https://nextjs.org/) app with [Tailwind CSS](https://tailwindcss.com/)
 - `web`: another [Next.js](https://nextjs.org/) app with [Tailwind CSS](https://tailwindcss.com/)
+- `wrapper-site`: implementation of geist gateway.
+- `fun-site`: play around with them!
+- `maci-wrapper`: for the implementation of the build voting system based on the [recommended wrapper app](https://github.com/yashgo0018/maci-wrapper) by the official MACI documentation
 - `ui`: a stub React component library with [Tailwind CSS](https://tailwindcss.com/) shared by both `web` and `docs` applications
 - `@repo/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo